-We have renewed our focus on managing the core programming business to return to profitability, while developing and enhancing products to drive future revenue and earnings growth.
+We continued our focus on managing the core programming business for growth and profitability, while developing and enhancing products to drive future revenue and earnings growth.
 Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
-We achieved a turnaround back to financial profitability in 2014.
-We are continuing our efforts to balance business geography shifts, exchange rate volatility, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
-We continue to manage our costs carefully and create strategies for cost reduction.
+We are continuing our efforts to balance industry changes, business geography shifts, exchange rate volatility, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
+We continue to manage our costs carefully and execute strategies for cost reduction.

-We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, automated programming systems and their enhancements for the manufacturing environment and software.
-We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, and microcontrollers on our newer products.
-In July 2014, we announced our new PSV3000, Data I/O's automated programming system, leveraging our technology with a solution aimed at the Asian market.
+We are focusing our research and development efforts in our strategic growth markets, namely automotive electronics and IoT new programming technologies, secure supply chain solutions, automated programming systems and their enhancements for the manufacturing environment and software.
+We are currently focusing our research and development efforts on strategic growth markets, including automotive electronics and IoT.
+We are developing technology to securely program new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
+We plan to deliver new programming technology and automated handling systems for managed and secure programming in the manufacturing environment.
+We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, UFS and microcontrollers on our newer products.

-Our customer focus has been on strategic high volume manufacturers in key market segments like automotive electronics, wireless and consumer electronics, industrial controls and IoT (Internet of Things) as well as programming centers.
+Our customer focus has been on strategic high volume manufacturers in key market segments like automotive electronics, IoT, industrial controls, consumer electronics and wireless as well as programming centers.